 Dieser Beitrag enthält Werbung – advertising.

-My better half & I planned to do a roasted chicken… & I meditated on what to cook as a partner to the meat.
+Some time ago … my better half & I planned to do a roasted chicken … & I meditated on what to cook as a partner to the meat.
 Both of us opted for some vegetables.

-One of my latest new members in my cookbook family is Marcella Hazan’s The Essentials of Classic Italian Cooking, a basic deep dive into Italian cuisine.
+One of my latest new members in my cookbook family at that time was Marcella Hazan’s The Essentials of Classic Italian Cooking, a basic deep dive into Italian cuisine.
 I browsed in the book & found a great approach to courgette.

-At 1st I adjusted the amounts of the ingredients in the recipe because I don’t like leftovers.
-The crucial ingredient came out to be canned Italian tomatoes.
+At 1st I adjusted the amounts of the ingredients in the recipe because I don’t like leftovers, but … The crucial ingredient came out to be canned Italian tomatoes.
 I decided to use a whole can (although small).
 That’s why in the end I needed about a kilo of courgette.
 (For 2 people that’s a lot!
-However, I read that you may store the courgette mess once baked for whatever…)
+However, I read that you may store the courgette mess once baked for whatever …)

-We had a generous side each for our roasted chicken.
+Finally we had a generous side dish each for our roasted chicken.
 Some days later we reheated the courgette mess in the microwave & added it to some cooked pasta.
-All was mixed thoroughly & a thick layer of shredded Gruyère covered everything… Some minutes later a bubbling casserole w/ melted cheese emerged from the hot oven!
+All was mixed thoroughly & a thick layer of shredded Gruyère covered everything … Some minutes later a bubbling casserole w/ melted cheese emerged from the hot oven!

 What do we need for this basic mess?